 Visit Old San Juan Take Professional Photos

 In Old San Juan, you can visit the fort and check out the home of Ponce de León.
 The streets are cobblestoned and a variety of bright and beautiful colors.
 If you get hungry, my two favorite places to eat here are Punto de Vista Rooftop Restaurant (traditional Puerto Rican food) and Sofia’s (Italian Steakhouse).

 As I’m usually traveling with my kids, you can often find me behind the camera, or all of my pictures have my kids in them.
 I rarely get great photos of myself, so for my solo trip, I really wanted some.
 Typically I use my tripod for family photos, but I really just wanted to relax on this trip and have someone else do the work.
 So I hired a photographer, Raul, and booked a session with him here.

 For 90 minutes, we walked around Old San Juan and took pictures at various spots.
 He provided guidance on poses and made it effortless.
 I wanted to change outfits midway, and he found a bar with a clean bathroom so I could do so.
 Once our shoot was over, Raul had the raw images for me to choose my favorite 30 from in less than 24 hours.
 Once chosen, he provided the edited photos within two days.
 I was very happy with my $90 session.

 Explore the Afro-Caribbean Community of Loiza

-The community is filled with deep culture which is displayed through art, music, and dance.
-Plena and Bomba music is prevalent and the famous artist Castor Ayala makes Vejigante masks for the annual St. James Festival which takes place the 3rd weekend of July.
+The community is filled with a deep culture which is displayed through art, music, and dance.
+Plena and Bomba music is prevalent, and the famous artist Castor Ayala makes Vejigante masks for the annual St. James Festival, which takes place on the 3rd weekend of July.

 I was also blessed to not only visit the Samuel Lind Studio but meet him in person.
 His work is absolutely stunning!
 He also has a gallery in Philadelphia if you’re ever in the area.